Python Tkinter ToDo List

 Step 2: Create & Configure Window

 • ws is used to initialize Tk().
-From now ws will be called as the parent window.
+From now ws will be called the parent window.
 All other widgets will be placed on it.

 • ws.geometry(‘width x height + x-position+ y-position’)